-Today’s POP RESCUE is the 1996 debut album Don’t Stop Movin’ from Italian dance group Livin’ Joy.
+Today’s POP RESCUE from a fate uncertain is the 1996 debut album Don’t Stop Movin’ from Italian dance group Livin’ Joy.
 Does this album leave you jumping for Joy, or will you be Movin’ on ASAP?
 Read on…

 One of the biggest songs to come out of the 90s, is unmistakably Dreamer, and just as great (in my opinion) was single Don’t Stop Movin’.
 Both are here on this album, but were Livin’ Joy a bit of a one-trick pony?

 The 11 track album opens with big hit second single, and album title track, Don’t Stop Movin’.
 The reversed cymbal giving way to the beautiful bassy synth line, handclaps, and dance beat.
 These introduce the ‘oh yeahs’ of American vocalist Tameka Star before she reminds ‘you’ve got to get it right’.
 This song is the motivational poster of 90s dance music.
 Tameka makes light work of the lyrics with her powerful vocals.
 This track (although not the Radio Edit) reached #5 in the UK singles chart, undoubtedly aided by a plethora of club remixes.

 Next up is third single Follow The Rules, which has some delicious Italia House piano over a great dance beat.
 Again, this is a positive uplifting track, but lyrically, it’s not as sparse as Don’t Stop Movin’ and therefore it feels less catchy.
 I could imagine this track being released by their contemporary Ultra Naté.
 I remember this single being released, and it reached #9 in the UK singles chart.